The best sales to shop this weekend: Sony, Puma, Roomba and more | CNN Underscored

 - Packs of AA and AAA Duracell batteries are on sale at Office Depot — just be sure to add the 25% off coupon code 11167719 to your cart (or click the link at the top of the page).

-- Buy one pair of Toms shoes, and get another style for 50% off for a limited time.
+- Buy one pair of Toms shoes and get another style for 50% off for a limited time.

 Deals you may have missed

 Parade’s cute, comfy underwear could be considered a cult favorite — more than 70,000 customers and counting agree that the size-inclusive brand is top-notch.
-And today only, CNN Underscored readers can shop Parade’s Black Friday in Summer Sale a day before everyone else.
-Use code CNNUNDERSCORED30 to take 30% off bralettes, underwear or your favorite hoodies, plus free shipping, before the sale opens up to the rest of the world tomorrow.
+Shop Parade’s Black Friday in Summer Sale to take 30% off bralettes, underwear or your favorite hoodies, plus free shipping.

 Samsung Galaxy Buds Pro ($165.38, originally $199.99; amazon.com)